ryanpitts/journalists-guide-datasets/datasets/integrated_postsecondary_education_data_system.md

   This also includes salary information for full-time, nonmedical instructional staff.

+Finally, keep in mind that all of this is survey information; if you see something in IPEDS, it's ultimately self-reported (or based on something that is).
+There can be errors and inconsistencies in some fields, although NCES tries admirably to keep that to a minimum (more on that in the next section).

 ## Release schedule ##

 IPEDS data are released according to when they were collected; for example, all